jcubic/lips/REFERENCE.md

 ## procedure?
 ```
-(procedure? expression)
+(procedure? obj)

-Predicate that tests if value is a callable function or continuation.
+Checks if object is callable function or continuation.
 ```

 ## promise